/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 We begin the day with a walking tour of Lerwick’s Old Town led by a local guide.
 At the restored historic Hay’s Dock we take a guided tour of the Shetland Museum & Archives to explore Shetland’s rich heritage and culture.

 Following a light lunch at a local café we drive 20km to Sandsayre Pier for our afternoon cruise to the stunning Noss National Nature Reserve and the isle of Bressay.
 We get close to the 25,000 seabirds who nest on these noisy cliffs and we also keep an eye open for seals, porpoises, whales, otters and dolphins.
-(Overnight Lerwick, Shetland) BL
+(Overnight Lerwick, Shetland) BLD

 Kirkwall, Orkney - 9 nights

-Day 8: Monday 17 June, Lerwick – Shetland Mainland – Kirkwall
+Day 8: Monday 4 August, Lerwick – Shetland Mainland – Kirkwall

 • Stanydale ‘Temple’, near Bixter